Greece offers many benefits to high net worth individuals who wish to attain Greece citizenship by investment in real estate.

-Top 14 FAQ About Greece Residency By Investment
+Top 14 FAQ About Greece Residency and Citizenship by Investment

 A: Yes.
 The law does not distinguish between the two types of properties, as long as the investment meets the minimum threshold of €250,000.